-The project status is reevaluated by reviewing the status of each activity i in the project plan and identifying the relevant activities in progress.
-In the event that the activity is still ongoing, the estimated duration is updated (Step 5b in Fig. 1) by randomizing a new estimated duration.
-Or (see Fig. 5a), if the activity has not begun or is already completed, the estimated duration remains as per the initial realization duration, or updated accordingly.
-Section 3.3 in this paper provides further insights into how the duration is reevaluated based on the activity’s distribution parameters and the observed status of that activity.
+The project status is re-evaluated by reviewing the status of each activity i in the project plan and identifying the relevant activities in progress.
+In the event that the activity is still ongoing, the estimated duration is updated (Step 5b in Figure 1) by randomizing a new estimated duration.
+In contrast (see Figure 1), if the activity has not begun or is already completed, the estimated duration remains as per the initial realization duration or is updated accordingly.
+Section 0 in this paper provides further insights into how the duration is re-evaluated based on the activity’s distribution parameters and the observed status of that activity.

 Once all activities are reviewed at time t for realization r, the estimated project duration, xr, is calculated based on the new critical path.
-For benchmark purposes, at this stage we also calculate the number and sum of variance terms of the activities in progress.
-Later on in section 5, we compare the results of the proposed algorithm to heuristics that are based on these measures.
+For benchmark purposes, at this stage, we also calculate the number and sum of the variance terms of the activities in progress.
+Later, in Section 0, we compare the results of the proposed algorithm to those of heuristics that are based on these measures.

-Once all possible control points and all realizations are evaluated, the potential information gain, It, is calculated for each control point t.
+Once all possible monitoring points and all realizations are evaluated, the potential information gain, It, is calculated for each monitoring point t.

-Based on the above, the K control Points with the maximal information gain are selected.
+Based on the above, the K monitoring points with the maximal information gain are selected.

-The algorithm’s complexity depends upon the following parameters: N- the number of simulations; T- the maximal project duration; K- the number of required control points; and R- the number of realizations.
-As aforementioned, the algorithm is exhaustive, and when searching for K control points, evaluates all possible combinations to find the one that guarantees the maximum overall information gain.
+The algorithm’s complexity depends upon the following parameters: N- the number of simulations; T- the maximal project duration; K- the number of required monitoring points; and R- the number of realizations.
+As mentioned above, the algorithm is exhaustive, and when searching for K monitoring points, it evaluates all possible combinations to find the one that guarantees the maximum overall information gain.
 Finding K points with a maximal project duration of T time units requires evaluating T!K!T-K! such combinations.
 Hence, the algorithm complexity is ON×R×T!K!N-K!.
 As such, it is clear that T and K are the main drivers that impact the run time.